 In 2017, the first collaboration between the Meissen porcelain manufactory and Olaf Stoy resulted in a series of unique busts.
 Born in Dresden in 1959, Stoy works in neighbouring Freital.
 Following his training as a pottery former in the Saxon Porcelain Manufactory of Dresden, he worked while also studying graphics and sculpture at the Dresden College of Fine Arts from 1979-1981.
 From 1978-2003, Stoy was a mould caster and retoucher and eventually head modeler in the Freital manufactory.
 Just two years later, he founded his own art and design studio in which he continues devoting himself to working with porcelain.
 In addition to porcelain, Stoy also has a passion for literature and regularly publishes prose and poetry.

-In recent years, American porcelain artist Chris Antemann has collaborated with MEISSEN to create a comprehensive range of one-of-a-kind pieces and limited-edition artworks, including the “Antemann Dreams” collection and the limited "Cupid" and "Psyche" figures.
+Since 2011, American artist Chris Antemann has collaborated with MEISSEN to create a comprehensive range of one-of-a-kind and limited-edition artworks, including the “Antemann Dreams” and “La Maladie” Collections.
 Inspired by the porcelain figurines of the 18th century, Antemann draws upon an amalgam of design and concept to both examine and parody the relationship roles of men and women.
 Characters, themes, and events build upon each other and effectively create a language of their own, telling of familiar rituals, social etiquette, and taboos.
-Chris Antemann lives and works in Oregon.
-Her works are part of public and private collections and are widely exhibited in the United States, Europe, and China.
+Chris Antemann lives and works in Eastern Oregon, USA.
+Her works are part of many public and private collections and are widely exhibited in the United States, Europe, and China.

 Prof. Heinz Werner (b.
 1928) was one of the most important porcelain painters in the Meissen manufactory's Collective for Artistic Development, whose founding members also included Ludwig Zepner and Peter Strang.
 Werner first joined the manufactory in 1942 as a decoration designer and subsequently created numerous examples of decor that have had a decisive influence on contemporary style.
 Highlights amongst these are "1001 Nights", "A Midsummer Night's Dream", "Blue Orchid", or "Hunter's Lore".
 Werner creates scenic miniatures filled with movement, imagination, and joie de vivre, influenced by Eastern fairy tales as well as his travels to places like Japan, Finland, Italy, and Hong Kong.
 During his time at MEISSEN, he tested and perfected a wide variety of new techniques in the emerging area of wall decoration together with Horst Bretschneider.